Governor Dickson urges PDP leaders to focus on 2019 | TODAY.NG

-Chairman of the National Reconciliation Committee of the Peoples Democratic Party (PDP) and Governor of Bayelsa State, Seriake Dickson, has urged PDP leaders and members to focus on regaining power in 2019.
+The Chairman of the National Reconciliation Committee of the Peoples Democratic Party and Governor of Bayelsa State, Seriake Dickson, has urged PDP leaders and members to focus on regaining power in 2019.

 He said the visit was to interact with Dokpesi and other leaders on ways to move the party forward.